 Most stores will have acid free tissue paper available, but I love buying things in pretty packaging like this, from Martha Pullen.
 You can buy it by clicking here.

-Leslie’s daughter and her friends might only be able to start out with a simple linen closet like this one, as featured in http://bhg.com in college.
-The guide, below this picture, from an early issue of Domino Magazine, which she and her friends are now happy to buy again {!} , will help them – and maybe your daughters, too.
+My 18 year old daughter and her friends might only be able to start out with a simple linen closet like this one, as featured in http://bhg.com as they go off to college this year.
+The guide, below this picture, from an early issue of Domino Magazine, which she and her friends are now happy to buy again {!} , will help them - and maybe your daughters, too.

 Notice how Domino has also shared how to fold a fitted sheet on the bottom of this screenshot from their Sept.
 2008 issue?
 The need for some type of information never changes - like the type that Mothers pass on to their daughters….for instance, about how organization is the foundation for a gracious life.